St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

-The Center of Excellence for Innate Immunity and Inflammation (CoE-III) will use cutting-edge and industry-leading experimental and clinical approaches to answer fundamental questions about how the innate immune system recognizes and responds to invading pathogens, homeostatic perturbations, oncogenesis, and inflammatory signaling to translate research findings into innovative strategies for therapeutic intervention.
+The Center of Excellence for Innate Immunity and Inflammation (CoE-III) uses cutting-edge and industry-leading experimental and clinical approaches to answer fundamental questions about how the innate immune system recognizes and responds to invading pathogens, homeostatic perturbations, oncogenesis, and inflammatory signaling to translate research findings into innovative strategies for therapeutic intervention.
 The CoE-III is led by Thirumala-Devi Kanneganti, PhD of the Department of Immunology.

 Infection with influenza A virus (IAV) induces innate immune activation to drive the formation of the ZBP1-PANoptosome.
 This multi-protein complex leads to innate immune-mediated cell death, a key mechanism for host defense against this virus.
 The ZBP1-PANoptosome contains many innate immune sensing and cell death molecules.
 A cell stained for the key PANoptosome molecules caspase-8 (green), ASC (blue), and RIPK3 (red) is shown here.